KwekuYamoah/Parallel-and-Distributed-Computing/REPOINSTRUCT.md

 Read documentation for lab 2 at [Lab 2 Code Doc](https://github.com/KwekuYamoah/Parallel-and-Distributed-Computing/blob/documentation/README.md#lab-2-report)

 ## Lab 3 Documentation Instructions
 Read documentation for lab 3 at [Lab 3 Code Doc](https://github.com/KwekuYamoah/Parallel-and-Distributed-Computing/blob/documentation/README.md#lab-3-report).
 For Lab 3 it is essential that you read and understand the report file thoroughly.
+Make sure you have MPICH installed before you clone and run the files for lab3

 # Conclusion